 Social media is a great place to learn specific information on your audience.
 Over 3.8 billion people use platforms like Facebook and Twitter to talk to their peers and businesses.
 When you have a firm grasp of your audience’s basic outline, information on social media can fill in the blanks.
 You can conduct polls and surveys, talk to potential customers in groups related to your industry, and chat with people that engage with your page.

-Now that you’ve gathered plenty of valuable data on your audience, you can start making customer persona sheets.
+Now that you’ve gathered plenty of valuable data on your audience, you can start making customer personal sheets.
 Essentially, these sheets are profiles that represent your average customers.
 Include demographic, personality, and behavioral information in this sheet.
 You can create as few or many as you need to learn about customers across your affiliate marketing website.

 Create Irresistible Content